-Audit Committee of the Board of Directors ("the Audit Committee") is entrusted with the responsibility to supervise the Company's financial reporting process and internal controls.
-The composition, quorum, powers, role and scope are in accordance with Section 177 of the Act and the provisions of Regulation 18 of the Listing Regulations except the Company has not any Independent Director presently under SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
+Audit Committee of the Board of Directors ("the Audit Committee") is entrusted with the responsibility to supervising the Company's financial reporting process and internal controls.
+The composition, quorum, powers, role and scope are in accordance with Section 177 of the Act and the provisions of Regulation 18 read with part C of Schedule II of the Listing Regulations except the Company has not any Independent Director presently under SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
 However, NCLT, Mumbai Bench vide its Order dated April 26, 2019 has also granted exemption to IL&FS and its Group Companies including NTBCL, regarding appointment of Independent Directors and Woman Director.
 All members of the Audit Committee are financially literate and bring in expertise in the fields of Finance, Taxation, Economics, Risk and International Finance.
 It functions in accordance with its terms of reference that defines its authority, responsibility and reporting function.
-Mr. Dilip Lalchand Bhatia, Non-executive Director is the Chairman of the Audit Committee.
-The other members of the Audit Committee include Mr. Chandra Shekhar Rajan, Mr. Manish Kumar Agarwal and Mr. Santanu Sen, Non-executive Directors of the Company.
+As on March 31, 2023, Mr. Dilip Lalchand Bhatia, Non-executive Director is the Chairman of the Audit Committee.
+The other members of the Audit Committee include Mr. Nand Kishore, Mr. Manish Kumar Agarwal, Non-Executive Directors and Mr. Dheeraj Kumar, Executive Director of the Company.